Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Methodology and comprehensive comparison

-\textbf{Rubik's Cube+ (RKB+)} Following the idea that a harder pretext task often enables more robust feature representations \citep{wei2019iterative}, Zhu \emph{et al.} \citep{zhu2020rubik} added a new sub-task of cube masking identification to RKB.
-After the transformations for cubes in RKB, each cube is then randomly masked with a possibility of 0.5 at each voxel.
-In addition to the two sub-tasks in the original RKB, the network is trained to identify whether each cube is masked or not, which can be cast as a multi-label binary classification problem.
-The ground truth for cube masking is a $N$-dim multi-hot label $y_{mask}$ with 1 on the positions of masked cubes and 0 vice versa.
-Let $p_{mask}$ denote network prediction for masking identification, its loss function can be expressed as:
+\textbf{Rubik's Cube+ (RKB+)} Following the idea that a harder pretext task often enables more robust feature representations \citep{wei2019iterative}, \cite{zhu2020rubik} added a new sub-task of cube masking identification to RKB.
+After the cube transformations in RKB, each cube is then randomly masked with a possibility of 0.5 at each voxel.
+In addition to the two sub-tasks in RKB, the network is trained to identify whether each cube is masked or not, which can be cast as a multi-label binary classification problem.
+The ground truth for cube masking is a $N$-dim multi-hot label $y^{mask}$, with 1 on the positions of masked cubes and 0 vice versa.
+Let $p^{mask}$ denote the network prediction, the loss function is defined as:

-Finally, the total loss function for joint training is composed of three parts:
+Finally, the total loss function for joint training is composed of three parts with $\alpha$, $\beta$ and $\gamma$ as the weights:

-where the formulations of $L_{order}$ and $L_{rot}$ can be found in Equation~\ref{equation:L_order} and \ref{equation:L_rot}.
+where the formulations of $L_{order}$ and $L_{rot}$ can be found in Equation~\ref{eq:cross-entropy} and \ref{eq:L_rot}.

-\textbf{Auto Encoder (AE)} Auto Encoder \citep{SCHMIDHUBER201585} is a classical neural network architecture for learning compressed features from unlabeled data.
-The standard framework consists of a encoder $E$ for condensing information and a decoder $D$ for reconstructing the original input.
-As derivates of Auto Encoder, most generative pretext tasks strive to perform diverse transformations to the input and force the network to recover the original data.
-To compare with these transformation-based generative SSL, we adopt a primary reconstruction task using original data as the input for Auto Encoder.
-Take $x$ as the input, then the loss function is expressed as:
+\textbf{Auto Encoder (AE)} Auto Encoder \citep{SCHMIDHUBER201585} is a classical neural network architecture for learning compressed features from unlabelled data.
+The standard framework consists of an encoder $E$ for condensing information and a decoder $D$ for reconstructing the original input.
+We take $x$ as the input, then the loss function is expressed as:

-\textbf{Model Genesis (MG)} Based on AE, Zhou \emph{et al.} \citep{zhou2021models} proposed a SSL framework called ``Model Genesis''.
-In Model Genesis, four strong transformations are randomly applied to the original medical image to generate the input, including the non-linear transformation, local-shuffling, out-painting and in-painting.
-Let $\mathcal{T}$ denote the transformations for $x$, the objective function can be formulated as:
+\textbf{Model Genesis (MG)} Based on AE, \cite{zhou2021models} proposed an SSL framework called ``Model Genesis''.
+In Model Genesis, four strong transformations are randomly applied to the original medical image to generate the input, including the non-linear transformation, local-shuffling, outer-cutout and inner-cutout.
+Let $\mathcal{T}$ denote the transformations for $x$, the objective function is written as: